Cinnamomum Zeylanicum Vs Cassia

 The Travels of Ibn Battuta (1344 AD)

-The historical references to cinnamon, especially that of Cinnamon Zeylanicum, grown in Sri Lanka, are many.
+The historical references to cinnamon, especially that of Cinnamomum Zeylanicum, grown in Sri Lanka, are many.

 The Book of Exodus, the second book of the Torah and of the Old Testament, makes references to God instructing Moses to make an oil, that included cinnamon, to anoint the priests.
 The Egyptians may have used cinnamon from around 1300 BC for many purposes during King Rameses II dynasty, including to mummify corpses.
 The hieroglyphic record of Queen Hatshepsut (1507–1458 BC) mentions the spice.
 Genghis Khan (1158 – 1227 AD) and other Mongol dynasties have traded cinnamon through the Silk Route.
 “The Travels of Ibn Battuta” (1344 AD) refers to Sri Lankan coasts covered with cinnamon sticks washed by torrents looking like hills.